Make a cute Valentine decor with this “you light up my life” Valentine pillow tutorial. Use the Cricut Maker to cut out all the pieces!

 If you want to make this valentine pillow tutorial but you don’t have the Cricut Maker, I’ve shared the amount and sizes of fabric squares and then you can use your cutting machine to cut out all the iron-on vinyl.

 I really love the lightbulb fabric that I used on the back of the pillow cover.
 It’s so cute and it matches the felt hearts and embroidery floss perfectly.
-I love the way it looks next to the lips pillow I made using some Kiss Me Kate fabric* I had leftover from this skirt I made with a welt pocket tutorial.
+I love the way it looks next to the lips pillow I made using some Kiss Me Kate fabric*.

 Pieced valentine pillow tutorial